 Outreach emails, landing pages, and retargeting

-To make that big first impression, we then added some personalized touches.
+To make that big first impression, personalization was a key focus in our ABM strategy.
 We created a landing page and individual display ads for each SDR that included their photo.
 Each email the SDR sent included a link to their personalized page:

 After clicking on the link and visiting the landing page, the prospect was retargeted across multiple networks and devices with matching display ads.
 We increased our bids and frequency for a 24-hour period to ensure that the prospect saw the SDR everywhere.
 If the prospect clicked the ad, they were taken to a personalized landing page where they could schedule a meeting.